Spanda88/Tiny-Web-Search-Engine-Project/README.md

 - Determining Relevance: Considers keyword frequency / location, weighted scoring, and Term Frequency-Inverse Document Frequency (TF-IDF)
 - Considers page's popularity or authority in the future
 - Search Engine: auto-discovers / indexes new web pages, respect website rules / avoid overloading their servers, follow links within the web pages to discover more content
-- CLI: simple UI to interact with search engine, enter queries, and view results
+- CLI: interact with search engine, enter queries, and view results within the terminal
+- UI: simple interface that allows user to access all features listed above through a webpage

 Test Scripts:
 - `npm test`: run tests using Jest